 Manners matter in the music industry just as much as they do in everyday life and knowing how to act as a professional singer can set you apart from other acts at performances.
 It can leave a standing impression and make people feel more compelled to help you out.
 Read on below for some tips on how to act as a professional singer.

 Be on time, every time

 Rule number one in becoming a professional singer is to be on time, if not early, for the event.
 If you have to soundcheck at 9.30am, get there with plenty of time to spare.
 There can be a lot of obstacles on a way to a performance including:

 - Public transport delays

 Everyone is in the same boat when it comes to performing so be respectful to each act, regardless of their attitude.
-During sound check, applaud them when they leave the stage and when they are performing live, stay quiet backstage and be friendly before and after their songs.
+During soundcheck, applaud them when they leave the stage and when they are performing live, stay quiet backstage and be friendly when you talk to them.
 It can be a confidence booster to be around friendly musicians, this will help you become a professional singer.

 Make people aware

 A wise thing to note when becoming a professional singer is to make the venue and organisation staff aware of anything out of the ordinary.
 This could be any guests attending who need special seating to the unusual instrumentation you want to carry on stage before you play.
 Organisation is so important before, during and after a performance.
 This also means that if you are unhappy with your soundcheck, let the engineer know and you can tweak your sound before the real thing.

 Professionalism is something that sets apart acts during performances.
 If you are waiting backstage, try and refrain from cursing or entertaining other bad habits and stay where you are asked to.
 Let your attitude show on stage, not elsewhere.